aravindswamy07/chatapp/auth-fix-notes.md

    - If that fails, it falls back to the old direct database check
    - For existing users, it attempts to create a matching auth user for future logins
 7. Added a `password` column to the `rooms` table for room access control
+8. Created a helper function to get an authenticated Supabase client:
+   - Retrieves the current session with JWT token
+   - Creates a new client with proper Authorization headers
+   - Updates all database operations to use this authenticated client

 ## How to Apply This Fix
 1. Go to the Supabase SQL Editor